Eagle vs OpenCV

 • Image Processing — Filters, transformations, and enhancements

-• 3D Reconstruction — Stereo vision and structure from motion
+• 3D Reconstruction — Tools for stereo vision and 3D mapping

-• Deep Learning Integration — Supports importing models from popular DL frameworks
+• Machine Learning Integration — Supports integration with ML frameworks

 Pros